 Quite possibly the cause of most grief in relationships and something nearly all men stay away from, is the misunderstanding and stigma around menstruation.

-The answer: use the app YouSoGetMe (click the pink button on the right) , enter her last period start date and it will tell you how she feel each day.
+The answer: use the app YouSoGetMe (click the pink button on the right), enter her last period start date and it will tell you how she feels each day.
 If you don’t know when her most recent period started, just wait and she will tell you or you will notice.

-The grief exists because society has been taught women should hide it and men should not talk or ask about it.
+Period grief for men exists because society has been taught women should hide it and men should not talk or ask about it.
 This old way of teaching has created the wall of menstrual stigma.
 Unfortunately, it’s set to stay this way:

 - Some years ago I asked my then 16yo son what his high-school taught about the menstrual cycle, he replied ‘it happens every 28 days and has three phases, (some names of body parts) and hormones, that’s all.
 I asked other high-school kids and found that nobody was taught anything else.